 A few other E chondrites with intermediate mineralogy have also been identified, including LAP 031220 (EH4), QUE 94204 (EH7), Y-793225 (E-an), LEW 87223 (E-an), and PCA 91020 (possibly related to LEW 87223).
 Studies have determined that these meteorites were not derived from the EH or EL source through any metamorphic processes, and some or all of them could represent separate E chondrite asteroids.
 The revised E chondrite classification scheme of Weyrauch et al. (2018) including selected examples from their 80-sample study can be found here.
 It was determined that Indarch is a member of the EHa subgroup.

 Indarch contains both silicate-rich and metal-rich chondrules embedded within a sulfide-rich matrix.
 A two-stage cooling history has been suggested to explain the reversed zoning in the chondrules.
 Other minerals present in Indarch include sub-µm-sized, presolar SiC grains in a concentration of 1.3 ppm (Huss, 1990).
 These have a grain size closely matching that of unprocessed circumstellar grains, and S-isotopic compositions consistent with an origin on AGB stars (Gyngard et al., 2012).
-The silicon-containing nitride, nierite, also occurs, formed by exsolution of kamacite, perryite, and schreibersite during parent body metamorphism.
-Microdiamonds are present in a concentration of ~17 ppm.
-In addition, the sulfide minerals oldhamite and niningerite have been identified.
+The silicon-containing nitride, nierite, also occurs, which some investigators concluded was formed by exsolution of kamacite, perryite, and schreibersite during parent body metamorphism (Alexander et al., 1994).
+However, an advanced isotopic study conducted by Leitner et al. (2018) led to their contention that the majority of the silicon nitride was formed by nebular condensation/precipitation processes (a rare component is presolar) prior to its incorporation into the EC parent body.
+Micro- and nano-scale diamonds are present in Indarch at a concentration of ~17 ppm, and the sulfide minerals oldhamite and niningerite have also been identified.

 By using 53Mn/53Cr ratios as a chronometer for absolute ages, Shukolyukov and Lugmair (2004) estimated the age of Indarch to be 4.565 b.y.
 A similar age of ~4.563 b.y. was determined by Busfield et al. (2008) based on IXe systematics, while Moseley et al. (2011) calculated an age based on MnCr systematics and anchored to D'Orbigny of ~4.5674 b.y.
 These ages are similar to that of EH4 Abee, but slightly older than EL6 Khairpur, possibly reflecting Khairpur's extended cooling history.
 The KAr closure age as determined by Bogard et al. (2010) occurred ≥4.35 b.y., and evidence indicates a later impact-degassing event 4.25 b.y. ago.
 A RbSr isochron gives an age of 4.52 (±0.15) b.y., while a corrected RbSr age gives 4.50 b.y.
 Indarch has a matrix CRE age based on 3He, 21Ne, and 38Ar of 12.1 (±2.5) m.y.
 (Eugster et al., 2007).